Two of a Kind, Workin' on a Full House

-"Two of a Kind, Workin' on a Full House" is a song co-written by Warren Haynes, Dennis Robbins and Bobby Boyd.
+"Two of a Kind (Workin' on a Full House)" is a song co-written by Warren Haynes, Dennis Robbins, and Bobby Boyd.
 It was originally recorded by Robbins himself in 1987 for MCA Records and charted at number 71 on the Billboard country charts.
-The B-side to Robbins' version was "The Church on Cumberland Road," which was later a number one hit in 1989 for Shenandoah.
+The B-side to Robbins' version was "The Church on Cumberland Road," which was later a number-one hit in 1989 for Shenandoah.

-The song was later recorded by American country music artist Garth Brooks for his album No Fences in 1990.
-His rendition was released as the album's third single and his fifth consecutive number one hit.

 Content

 The song is a moderate up-tempo with a fiddle intro.
 Its lyrics describe the relationship between the narrator and his wife, whom he considers a perfect complement.
 The title is a double entendre, using poker hands to describe how well the couple complements each other, and that they plan to have children.

 In his book Redneck Liberation: Country Music as Theology, author David Fillingim cited "Two of a Kind, Workin' on a Full House" as an "upbeat honky-tonk romp" that showed his "more traditional country music styles".